Foundation Degree in Early Years: 0-8

 The FDEY will qualify you for a range of careers in the early years sector, including day nurseries, family support work, social care, children’s centres, children’s voluntary organisations and nursery management.
 With further qualifications you can enter Primary Teacher Training.

 You can progress from the FDEY to a BA (Hons) Top-Up degree in Integrated Working with Children and Families (Level 6) at the University of Worcester, or a similar degree at a university.
 After gaining Level 6, you can then apply for teacher training on a one-year PGCE course.
-An alternative university course is the Early Years Teacher Status: Level 6.
-NB: PGCE and EYTS courses require GCSE English, maths and science at C grade.
+NB: PGCE courses require GCSE English, maths and science at C grade.